 April is designated as National Donate Life Month, a time when communities across the country generate attention to the mass shortage of organs and tissue for patients in need through various activities and events, and encourage individuals to become organ and tissue donors.

-On Sept.
-30, 2016, City of Chicago member Chesley Rickman received a long-awaited and successful kidney transplant at the University of Chicago Hospital after going through eight years of dialysis.
+Back in 2016, City of Chicago member Chesley Rickman received a long-awaited and successful kidney transplant at the University of Chicago Hospital after going through eight years of dialysis.
 He spent a few days in the hospital and was able to return to work on Nov.
 10, 2016.

 “I’m feeling and doing great now,” said Chesley.
 “Everyone should consider being an organ donor as it would help out so many other people.”